Hypothyroidism in Women: Understanding Common Symptoms

 Hypothyroid symptoms

 Hypothyroidism is a condition under which the production of thyroid hormone is far less than usual.
-The purpose of thyroid hormone is to focus on the body's metabolism and when that is hit, it results in slow metabolism.
-Slow metabolism affects the growth, development, and many cellular processes which can have adverse effects on your body.
+The purpose of the thyroid hormone is to focus on the body's metabolism, and when it is hit, it results in slow metabolism.

 Symptoms of hypothyroidism vary depending on the severity of the disease.
 Mild cases may cause only mild symptoms, but severe cases can lead to serious health problems.